snowmeltarcade/projectbirdracing/documentation/technical_architecture/technical_architecture.md

 Tests will be run by both the developer and by the build pipelines.

+[Catch2](https://github.com/catchorg/Catch2) will be used as the unit test framework.

 ## Decoupling

 As much as possible, code will modularized.
 This will help with code sharing and testing.